npdr/skip-list/README.md

 # skip-list
-dynamic skip list implementation in C
+basic dictionary implementation using a dynamic skip list in C

 usage example: